verdabatool/Amazon-Sales-Overview-PowerBI/README.md

 The aim of this report is to provide a vital tool for stakeholders to dissect product specifics and make data-backed decisions.

 You can also find the video presention of this dashboard in the repository.
+Datasets can be found in the "Amazon.rar" file within directory.